KarimovProject/django_models/README.md

 - email
 - phone_number

-## Make two object with User model
+## Make two object with User model using admin site

+# Create a view that returns Users objects with specific url for all fields
+## head over two urls in projects folder for more explanations